The-Noah/static.md/README.md

 # static.md

-Build static websites from Markdown files
+Build static websites from Markdown files, with easy support for SCSS.